 (repeated several times)

 - Easy Amnesia: Averted.
 Also, Lucy is suffering from post-trauma memory loss.
 While it's much more common in real life, it's rarely depicted in cinema.
+She never gets cured in the end, and she and Henry have to use unconventional means to make the relationship work.

 - Even the Guys Want Him: In the opening monologue with the women describing their fling with Henry Roth, one of them is a man (played by Kevin James).